-Angle-closure glaucoma accounts for about 10% of all glaucomas in the US.
+Angle-closure glaucoma accounts for about 10% of all glaucomas in the United States.

-Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the anterior chamber), physically blocking drainage of aqueous and raising IOP (see Angle-Closure Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*).
+Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the ), physically blocking drainage of aqueous and raising intraocular pressure (IOP) (see table ).
 Elevated IOP damages the optic nerve.

-Angle closure may be primary (cause is unknown) or secondary to another condition (see Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*) and can be acute, subacute (intermittent), or chronic.
+Angle closure may be primary (cause is unknown) or secondary to another condition and can be acute, subacute (intermittent), or chronic.

 Narrow angles are not present in young people.
 As people age, the lens of the eye continues to grow.
 In some but not all people, this growth pushes the iris forward, narrowing the angle.
-Risk factors for developing narrow angles include family history, advanced age, and ethnicity; risk is higher among people of Asian and Inuit ethnicity and lower among people of European and African ethnicity.
+Risk factors for developing narrow angles include family history, advanced age, and race; risk is higher in Asian and Inuit populations and lower in European and African populations.

-In people with narrow angles, the distance between the pupillary iris and the lens is also very narrow.
-When the iris dilates, forces pull it centripetally and posteriorly causing iris–lens contact, which prevents aqueous from passing between the lens and iris into the anterior chamber (this mechanism is termed pupillary block).
+In people with narrow angles, the distance between the iris at the pupil and the lens is also very narrow.
+When the iris dilates, forces pull the iris centripetally and posteriorly causing increasing iris–lens contact, which prevents aqueous from passing between the lens and iris, through the pupil, and into the anterior chamber (this mechanism is termed pupillary block).
 Pressure from the continued secretion of aqueous into the posterior chamber by the ciliary body pushes the peripheral iris anteriorly (causing a forward-bowing iris called iris bombe), closing the angle.
-This closure blocks aqueous outflow, resulting in rapid (within hours) and severe (> 40 mm Hg) elevation of IOP.
-Because of the rapid onset, this condition is called primary acute angle-closure glaucoma and is an ophthalmic emergency requiring immediate treatment.
-Non-pupillary block mechanisms include plateau iris syndrome in which the central anterior chamber is deep, but the peripheral anterior chamber is made shallow by a ciliary body that is displaced forward.
+This closure blocks aqueous outflow, resulting in rapid (within hours) and severe (> 40 mm Hg) elevation of intraocular pressure (IOP).
+Nonpupillary block mechanisms include plateau iris syndrome, in which the central anterior chamber is deep but the peripheral anterior chamber is made shallow by a ciliary body that is displaced forward.

 Intermittent angle-closure glaucoma occurs if the episode of pupillary block resolves spontaneously after several hours, usually after sleeping supine.